jackspirou/clientjs/README.md

 Fingerprinting
 --------------

-Digital fingerprints based on device/browser settings allow you to make an "educated guess" about the identify of a new or returning visitor.
-By taking multiple data points, combining them, and representing them as a number, you can easily recognize similar browsers and devices without cookies or sessions.
+Digital fingerprints are based on device/browser settings.
+They allow you to make an "educated guess" about the identify of a new or returning visitor.
+By taking multiple data points, combining them, and representing them as a number, you can be surprisingly accurate at recognizing not only browsers and devices, but also individual users.

+This technique is especially useful since it accomplishes user/device identification without cookies or sessions.

 Simply create a new ClientJS object.
 Then call the `getFingerprint()` method which will return the browser/device fingerprint as a 32bit integer hash ID.